 Girls Inc. Eureka! is a five-year summer and school year program for girls interested in STEM (science, technology, engineering and math) fields.
 In partnership with the College of Science and Engineering at the University of Minnesota, the Eureka! program builds sisterhood with girls from all over the Twin Cities — exploring their career interests and dreams while supporting them through high school graduation and preparing them for the next steps in their post-secondary education.

 The Eureka! program is held during the summer at the University of Minnesota and offers enrichment activities monthly during the school year at YWCA Midtown.
 Eureka! girls benefit from hands-on exposure to new career prospects — as well as positive adult role models in STEM and other non-traditional fields.
 This program is the perfect opportunity to help young women nurture their interest in STEM fields and thrive academically.

-Applications are now open for the Summer 2019 cohort.
+The application period is now closed for the Summer 2019 cohort.